jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 ];
 ```

 In the code above, we name this our precache bucket `precache-v1` and our runtime bucket `runtime`.
-The reason we split these into two separate caches is so that we can easily invalidate our runtime cache without dumping out our precached files and routes.
+The reason we split these into two separate caches is so that we can easily invalidate our runtime cache without dumping out our precached files and routes or vice versa.

 In the `PRECACHE_URLS` constant, we define an array of files that we want to precache.
-In this example, we're only caching the index, stylesheet, and primary javascript file, but this is a great place to preload data and assets for commonly-visited pages in your application.
+In this example, we're only caching the index, stylesheet, and primary javascript file -- typically what you'd expect with a single page application.
+This is also a great place to preload data and assets for commonly-visited pages in your application.

 Next, let's take a look at the `install` event.